 - Provide HIV testing services in the community, specifically index and self-testing

 - Locate people living with HIV who are not enrolled in a care and treatment program and link them to treatment

 - Locate previously enrolled patients who have difficulty taking medication and support them in adhering to treatment

 - Ensure that people living with HIV stay in care and are healthy

-- Address harmful gender norms and practices that expose or pose barriers to use of HIV services
+- Address harmful gender norms and practices that expose or pose barriers to accessing HIV services

 - Integrating noncommunicable diseases screening and diagnosis, such as hypertension and diabetes, into facility-based HIV testing services

 - Providing tuberculosis treatment in public and private facilities, especially in rural communities